freeCodeCamp/guide/pages/docs/certificates-guide/add-images-to-your-website/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Add Images to your Website"
+title: "Add Images to your Website"
+parent: "certificates-guide"
 ---

 You can add images to your website by using the `img` element, and point to an specific image's URL using the `src` attribute.